 The ambitious project that received grants totalling around 12.8 million euros will run through multiple stages until completion in 2020.
 The planned 1,300 charging stations will then be located in all districts and residential areas, on the Opel premises, on the campus of RheinMain University, at selected supermarkets and shopping centres and on the premises of the municipal clinic (GPR).

 Opel’s contribution to the project includes parking areas, which will be fitted with 600 public charging points.
 In addition, another 400 charging points will be installed on private land, including 350 of these on the Opel premises.
-CEO Michael Lohscheller said “this promise is a core pillar of our PACE! strategic plan.”
+CEO Michael Lohscheller said, “this promise is a core pillar of our PACE! strategic plan.”

 Mayor Udo Bausch shared the sentiment and added that “the project will strengthen the city as an industrial location and increase our capacity to innovate”.

-Particularly thanks to the involvement of RheinMain University, that adds a laboratory perspective and will look into technical topics such as supply stability and network integration, along with socio-economic aspects such as mobility behaviour.
+Particularly thanks to the involvement of RheinMain University, which adds a laboratory perspective and will look into technical topics such as supply stability and network integration, along with socio-economic aspects such as mobility behaviour.
 Data will enable the scientists to predict future demands placed on the electricity network and help them identify the individual needs of electric car drivers.

 In addition to up to 20 charging points, RheinMain University will also install energy storage systems.
 These are designed to improve the use of renewable energies and therefore minimise any network extension.